Explore Duluth Beer City

 Welcome to Duluth Beer City!

 If you’ve ever visited, you know it… Duluth is one of those towns you’ve got to experience.
 It boils down to this: we’re a rugged Northwoods community known for world-class outdoor recreation, a vibrant music and arts scene that spawns bands like Trampled by Turtles and Low, and an award-winning craft beer scene.
-In fact, Bent Paddle Brewing Company just brought home a gold medal for their 14° ESB at this year’s Great American Beer Festival in Denver.
-Their community involvement and unique “bending traditions” approach to craft beer has helped catapult Duluth to the forefront of the regional beer industry.
+In fact, Bent Paddle Brewing Company has earned multiple medals at the Great American Beer Festival for their 14° ESB.
+Plus… their community involvement in the Lincoln Park Craft District and their unique “bending traditions” approach to craft beer has helped catapult Duluth to the forefront of the regional beer industry.